 Here’s the authentic Tuscan cannellini beans recipe – with tomato and sage – to make a traditional steak & beans dinner at your home.

-This Tuscan white beans are called “all’uccelletto”, the birdy way, because the recipe calls for sage, an herb that is traditionally used to cook spit birds as well.
+These Tuscan white beans are called “all’uccelletto”, the birdy way, because the recipe calls for sage, an herb that is traditionally used for cooking spit birds.
 The other ingredients are tomato puree, garlic, olive oil, salt, and pepper.

 Tuscan cannellini beans

 - 1 can cannellini beans white beans